Cracked Or Broken Fillings: A Dental Emergency

 Colorado Springs Dental Office, (719) 247-2350, near Powers Blvd and Carefree Circle

-There’s really nothing worse than biting down on a corn nut, Jolly Rancher hard candy, or even a soft piece of bread, only to find that you’ve cracked or broken your filling.
+There’s nothing worse than biting down on a corn nut, Jolly Rancher hard candy, or even a soft piece of bread, only to find that you’ve cracked or even broken your filling.
 Or maybe you woke up and realized that something was wrong, that your filling had fallen out overnight.

-You may not feel pain immediately from the cracked or missing filling, but it’s still very important to seek dental treatment immediately.
+You might not feel pain immediately from the cracked or missing filling, but it’s still very important to seek dental treatment immediately.
 All of the dentists featured on this website are typically able to see dental emergency patients the same day.

 The signs of a cracked, broken, or missing filling could include the following: